 This encounter will be completely balanced for whatever difficulty you selected and ready for you to use immediately.
 This is very handy should you wish to drop a random encounter on the party as they travel to their destination, but don’t want to deal with random encounter tables.

-In the Encounter Info section you will put any finishing touches on your encounter.
+In the Encounter Info section, you will put any finishing touches on your encounter.
 Add or subtract creatures, reroll the encounter, and record the exp you’ll reward the party with if they complete the encounter here.

 This section gives you all of the information on the creatures you selected in a neatly-formatted package.
-You have the name of the creature, CR, XP value, the book it is found in, and the page of the book it is in.
+You have the name of the creature, CR, XP value, the book it’s found in, and the page of the book it is in.
 This is extremely helpful especially for random encounters as it saves you time having to look up the creature’s name in the appendix of the book, or rifling through various homebrew PDFs in your files to find the correct one.

 The experience reward can be found at the bottom of the section.
 Total XP is the base experience of the monsters included.
 Adjusted XP is the experience of the encounter with respect to the number of enemies.
 You’ll award the Total XP to the players if they complete your encounter.